 When it comes to self-tape backdrops – we have a few essential rules:

 - Must have no crinkles/scratches or other distractions

 Your backdrop could be a paper roll, or a pop-out muslin backdrop, or a bed sheet.
 As long as it’s crease and crinkle free and a flattering colour.
 As a general rule, white is relatively unflattering, so we don’t encourage you to use walls in your house for this reason.
 But if you’ve got no other option, a plain wall will suffice in the meantime.
 Blue is a very flattering colour, as is grey and sometimes green.
 Choose a backdrop solution based on your budget and the space you have available.

 Best backdrop colours (in order)

 - Green (boy I hate green)

-For editing your self tapes the easiest option is iMovie.
+For editing your self tapes the easiest option is without a doubt iMovie.
 This comes free with all Mac computers.
-If you want to take your editing to the next level I recommend using Adobe Premiere Pro.
-Final Cut Pro (my preference is Premiere).
+If you want to take your editing to the next level I recommend using Adobe Premiere Pro or Final Cut Pro (my preference is Premiere).
 A final suggestion is the free editing software, DaVinci Resolve.
 This is a great program and used a lot by the industry, so definitely a solid alternative.

 Best free software:

 - Video Editor (or Windows Movie Maker) [PC]